Denver Brain Injury/TBI Attorneys

 - Lost income: Anytime you need to take off of work for medical or legal matters for your injury is recoverable.
 It can also include any personal time off or vacation time you used.
 You did not expect to use this time off, which are benefits you can recover through a claim.

 - Past medical expenses: You will get a lot of medical attention and treatment for your initial injury.
-You will undergo emergency medical treatment, surgery, prescription medication, diagnostic testing, and therapy with various doctors and specialists.
+You may have undergone emergency medical treatment or surgery, and you likely have diagnostic testing and therapy with various doctors and specialists.
 All of these parties and services require payment.
+You also have prescription medications you must pay for along with other associated medical costs.
 You did not cause the need for these services and should therefore not be left to pay for them.

-- Pain and suffering: You may endure physical pain and suffering and emotional implications.
+- Pain and suffering: You may endure physical pain and suffering, emotional distress, mental anguish, and other adverse effects.
 You can recover pain and suffering damages for the emotional pain you endure resulting from the brain injury.

 - Lower quality of life: Many brain injury victims cannot participate in the daily tasks they did before.
 They will often have restrictions and a reduction in the quality of their life.
 If you are in a relationship, you will likely lose consortium, and your relationship will be affected.
 Any other activities you participated in before the accident that you cannot do now also contribute to your lower quality of life.
 You can recover compensation for these losses.
 While money will not get your interpersonal relationships back, it can allow you to modify your life accordingly.